qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

     Where you need to replace the *$QTDIR* to the path to your Qt installation.
 The *qmlscene* executable initializes the Qt Quick runtime and interprets the provided QML file.

-    In Qt Creator you can open the corresponding project file and run the document ``RectangleExample.qml``.
+    In Qt Creator, you can open the corresponding project file and run the document ``RectangleExample.qml``.

 Properties
 ----------